mike-gimelfarb/mike-gimelfarb.github.io/_projects/jaxplan.md

 ---
 layout: page
 title: pyRDDLGym-jax
-description: Automatic JAX compilation of RDDL description files, and a differentiable planner and simulator in JAX.
+description: pyRDDLGym-jax is an extension of the pyRDDLGym ecosystem, leveraging the JAX library for automatic differentiation and gradient-based planning.
+It translates and compiles RDDL description files into differentiable simulators.
+It also supports various planning methods, including deep reactive policy networks and straight-line planning, risk-aware planning, and provides tools for automatic hyper-parameter tuning.
 img: assets/img/jaxplanproj.png
 github: https://github.com/pyrddlgym-project/pyRDDLGym-jax
 importance: 1